knative/client/docs/cmd/kn_domain_create.md

 ```

-  # Create a domain mappings 'hello.example.com' for Knative service 'hello' with TLS secret set
+  # Create a domain mappings 'hello.example.com' for Knative service 'hello' pointing to the secret that holds the server certificate
   kn domain create hello.example.com --ref hello --tls my-tls-secret
 ```